buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rarity:** Rare; **Cost:** 15000 gp

-this ornate crystal **decanter** weighs 2 pounds and appears to contain swirling colored liquids.
+this ornate crystal **decanter** weighs 1 kg and appears to contain swirling colored liquids.
 Once per day at dawn, the decanter produces one random healing potion.
 You can use two actions to open the stopper and pour out the potion.
 Roll 1d6 to determine the potion type: 1-3 produces a Healing Potion (2d4+2 HP), 4-5 produces a Greater Healing Potion (4d4+4 HP), 6 produces a Superior Healing Potion (8d4+8 HP).
 The potion must be consumed or stored within 24 hours or it evaporates.
 The decanter can only hold one potion at a time.

 ### Candle of Invocation